dockette/devstack/README.md

-  stop        Stop the devstack. die         Destroy the devstack. logs        Follow the devstack logs. go          Attach container in devstack.
+  stop        Stop the devstack. die         Destroy the devstack. logs        Follow the devstack logs. exec        Exec command in container. g|go        Attach container in devstack. gu|gou      Attach container in devstack as user.
 ```

 ### Install